 We strive to make the process of requesting/releasing your medical records as simple as possible.
 Below we have provided information needed to assist us with completing your request(s) in a timely manner.

-To request copies of your own medical records, or to authorize the disclosure of your medical records to other healthcare providers, insurance company, attorney or other third-party, you must:
+To request copies of your own medical records, or to authorize the disclosure of your medical records to another healthcare provider, insurance company, attorney or other third-party, you will need to submit your request in writing to the Health Information Management (HIM) department.

-Authorization for Release of Protected Health/Medical Record Information
+Patient Authorization for Release of Protected Health Information/Medical Records

 Health Information Management Department (HIM)